hardi-ex/CarPark/README.md

 `npm start`

-The application will be available at http://localhost

 ## Usage

-Navigate to http://localhost to access the application.
+Navigate to the address to access the application.
 Browse the catalog of cars, filter by various criteria, and mark cars as favorites.
 Click on a car to view detailed information.
 Use the navigation menu to switch between Home, Catalog, and Favorites.